opensourceintelligencemonitor/torchecker/README.md

 sudo apt-get install sqlite3 libsqlite3-dev -y
 sudo apt-get install lynx -y

-Then setup a cronjob like the following \n
+Then setup a cronjob like the following
-Downloads at 12 everyday \n
+Downloads at 12 everyday
-0 12 * * * /location/to/script/torupdate.sh \n
+0 12 * * * /location/to/script/torupdate.sh

-\n
-Also update the connectcheck.sh so if refers to your installed location \n sqlite3 tor.db ".import /location/to/install/torexitnodes.txt IP"
+Also update the connectcheck.sh so if refers to your installed location sqlite3 tor.db ".import /location/to/install/torexitnodes.txt IP"